 Screenplay: Mark Heyman, Andres Heinz, and John McLaughlin.

 From a screen story by Andres Heinz.

-“Black Swan Movie: Great Portman in Aronofsky’s Best” review text © Nathan Donarum; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Black Swan (2010) Movie Review: Spot-On Natalie Portman in Best Darren Aronofsky Effort” review text © Nathan Donarum; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.